 When we first meet Snake Plissken (Russell), he’s already a notorious prisoner and former war hero being given a shot at freedom.
 But Carpenter’s original plan was to show the audience how he landed in prison in the first place.
 Carpenter initially shot an elaborate opening sequence featuring Snake and an accomplice pulling a bank robbery, then fleeing on a hot-wired train before being captured.
 Audiences ultimately found it confusing, so it was cut.

 When writing the original script for the film, Carpenter was in search of a name for his main character, and it just so happened that a friend of a friend actually knew a person named “Snake Plissken,” who Carpenter described as “a kinda high school tough guy,” complete with a snake tattoo.
 It was too perfect to pass up.

 “Anybody with a snake tattooed on them someplace … that’s my kinda hero,” Carpenter said.

 At the time of the film’s production, Kurt Russell was an actor best known for his work in Disney projects like The Computer Wore Tennis Shoes.
 He wasn’t an action star, but Carpenter thought he was the right choice to play Snake.
 The studio, on the other hand, wanted a star like Tommy Lee Jones or Chuck Norris for the part.
 Carpenter dismissed Norris as too old, and preferred Russell over Jones, so he fought for his young star, and eventually—obviously—won.

 To pull off some of the film’s special effects, Carpenter turned to Roger Corman’s New World Pictures.
-For one particular sequence, in which security forces drop food for the prisoners via helicopter, Carpenter needed matte paintings to simulate a New York skyline, since they weren’t actually shooting in New York.
+For one particular sequence in which security forces drop food for the prisoners via helicopter, Carpenter needed matte paintings to simulate a New York skyline, since they weren’t actually shooting in New York.
 One of the artists who produced those paintings was James Cameron, who worked for New World at the time and would later go on to direct Titanic and Avatar.

-One of the most iconic things about the film is Snake Plissken’s eyepatch, and apparently that wasn’t in the script.
+One of the most iconic things about the film is Plissken’s eyepatch, and apparently that wasn’t in the script.
 According to Russell, he suggested it to Carpenter, who immediately likened the idea to a favorite Western hero.